91ֿ

 Curlee Raven Holton and Raven Fine Art Editions Distinguished Art Fellowship

-The School of Art Collection and Galleries at 91ֿ is pleased to announce the Curlee Raven Holton & Raven Fine Art Editions Distinguished Art Fellowship.
-This fellowship/residency will invite artists of national and international reputations to interact with KSU students, staff, and the broader community.
+The School of Art Collection and Galleries at 91ֿ is pleased to celebrate the Curlee Raven Holton & Raven Fine Art Editions Distinguished Art Fellowship.
+This fellowship/residency began in 2023 and continues to invite nationally and internationally recognized artists to engage with KSU students, staff, and the broader community.

 I graduated from KSU with an M.F.A. with honors in 1990 with a focus in printmaking and went on to receive recognition as a practicing artist, educator, and administrator.
 I believe my wide range of diverse academic experiences at KSU, and the mentorship of my teachers prepared me for a successful career and a strong belief in the power of collaborative engagement.”